-Every day, New Yorkers are exposed to street-level air pollution.
+Every day, New Yorkers are hurt by dangerous street-level air pollution.

-Exposure to silica, the primary ingredient, can lead to lung scarring, reduced lung capacity, and lung cancer.
+Exposure to silica and other dust can lead to lung scarring, reduced lung capacity, and lung cancer.

 Dust Affects Schools